 Dress up a high bun with some hair accessories.
 To add a bit of sparkle to your look, pop some rhinestone hairpins throughout your bun (we love Anthropologie's Robine Hair Pin Set, $78) Want to take the look a step further?
 Instead of sweeping your entire mane into a high bun, leave the bottom half hanging free for a striking half-up, half-down bun hairstyle.

-Half-Up Space Buns
+Sleek Space Buns

 Can't commit to a full bun?
 Gillen recommends giving a half-up bun a try.
-Part your hair from ear-to-ear and twist the top section into a bun.
+Part your hair from ear to ear and twist the top section into a bun.
 Use SACHAJUAN's Ocean Mist ($34) for texture and control.

 Bantu knots have a deep, rich history in African culture, and the style has been reinvented in several ways since.
 Traditionally, the method for creating Bantu knots is separating the hair into even sections and twisting the hair around itself into spiraled knots.
 It's often worn as a protective style or as an overnight set to preserve curls.

 What's better than one bun?
 Three!
 "For a three-loop bun, pull your hair into a high ponytail.
 Split the ponytail into three equal sections and loop them under and use bobby pins to secure them in place," Gillen explains.
 "Leave the ends messy and visible.
-SACHAJUAN's Dry Powder Shampoo ($37) is a great way to lock in the bobby pins for no-slip and a great lived-in texture."
+SACHAJUAN's Dark Dry Powder Shampoo ($39) is a great way to lock in the bobby pins for no-slip and a great lived-in texture."

 High Loose Bun